-The term "brownfield" is used to describe properties with contamination concerns that are idled, underused, or abandoned.
+The term "brownfield" is used to describe properties with contamination concerns that are underused or abandoned.
 Common examples throughout Oregon include former gas stations, auto repair shops, dry cleaners, landfills, and mill sites.

-This initiative builds Oregon's capacity to include health and equity considerations in brownfield and land reuse planning.
-We support efforts that engage local residents and traditionally underrepresented communities, develop local leadership, foster cross sector collaboration, and prevent harmful exposures to contamination while maximizing the health benefits of redevelopment and land reuse.
+Health and equity are critical considerations in brownfield redevelopment and land reuse planning.
+OHA supports efforts that engage local residents and traditionally underrepresented communities, involve local leaders, foster cross-sector collaboration, and prevent harmful exposures to contamination to plan and improve health through redevelopment and land reuse.